 cardinal who was known for his religious zeal and for

 having supported a reformation of the church in his capacity as head of the Franciscan order.

-Ancient works of art which were used as diplomatic gifts to Lorenzo de' Medici: Florence - Galleria degli Uffizi: (left) Bust of M. Vipsanius Agrippa presented by Pope Sixtus IV; (right) Sleeping Cupid presented by Ferrante, King of Naples
+Florence - Galleria degli Uffizi: ancient works of art which were used as diplomatic gifts to Lorenzo de' Medici: (left) Bust of M. Vipsanius Agrippa presented by Pope Sixtus IV; (right) Sleeping Cupid presented by Ferrante, King of Naples

-The love for his nephew led Pope Sixtus IV to make an alliance with Venice to
+The affection for his nephew led Pope Sixtus IV to make an alliance with Venice to

 conquer Ferrara: the Este,

-the lords of Ferrara were supported by Milan, Florence and Naples; the pope
+the lords of the town were supported by Milan, Florence and Naples; the Pope

 became suspicious of the Venetian power and switched alliance